2017 Annual Meeting in Ashton Draws Over 1,000 Members

-Fall River Electric’s 2017 annual meeting will be held at North Fremont High School in Ashton on Saturday, June 24, 2017!
+Fall River Electric’s 2017 annual meeting was held at North Fremont High School in Ashton on Saturday, June 24, 2017.

-A FREE breakfast will be served from 8am to 10am featuring eggs, pancakes, sausage, bacon, hash browns, and assorted beverages was served to over 1,000 owner-members.
+A FREE breakfast of eggs, pancakes, sausage, bacon, hash browns, and assorted beverages was served to over 1,000 owner-members.

-Over a dozen exhibitors will be on-hand at our Health and Energy expo.
-Bring the kids too!
-Free bounce houses and rides on the Fall River Propane train.
+Nearly two dozen exhibitors were on-hand at our Health, Energy & Community Expo.
+The kids enjoyed free bounce houses, face painting and rides on the Fall River Propane train.

-*Free gifts are given one per membership NOT one per person.
+*Free gifts were given one per membership NOT one per person.

 2016 Annual Meeting in Teton Valley Drew Nearly 1,000 Members and Families